straw-hat-team/adr/src/adrs/4761776210/README.md

   itself stores nothing.
 - Who belongs to a place (membership) is authorization data, kept in the authorization system, not in the tree.
-- "Who answers for this resource?" is a read of one field, never a walk up the tree, and it keeps answering after a move.
-A schema that omits `owner` because the place implies it is a review defect.
+- "Who answers for this resource?" is answered from its place, so the answer stays correct through reorganizations without a migration or a backfill of owner columns.
 - Moving a place is one audited operation; ids never change, so nothing that references a place breaks.
 Policies apply from the new position going forward.